amonah/Disaster-Response-Pipeline-Project/README.md

 ### explanation of the files in the repository
 there are three folder :
 1) data:
-disaster_messages.csv:
+- disaster_messages.csv:
 messages dataset
-disaster_categories.csv:
+- disaster_categories.csv:
 categories dataset
-DisasterResponse.db:
+- DisasterResponse.db:
-the SQLite that has messages and categories datasets process_data.py:
+the SQLite that has messages and categories datasets
+- process_data.py:
 Loads the datasets of messages and categories and then merge them after that clean and store it in a SQLite
 2) models:
-train_classifier.py:
+- train_classifier.py:
-script of ML that train the dataset classifier.pkl: result of the ML script
+script of ML that train the dataset
 3) app:
-run.py:
+- run.py:
-flask file that run the wep app the templates folder that has two html files that were used to run the web app: go.html and master.html
+flask file that run the wep app
+- the templates folder that has two html files that were used to run the web app: go.html and master.html

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.